-- Food acids are usually organic acids, with citric, malic, lactic, tartaric, and acetic acids being the most common.
+Food acids are usually organic acids, with citric, malic, lactic, tartaric, and acetic acids being the most common.

-However, inorganic acids such as phosphoric and carbonic (arising from carbon dioxide in solution) acids often play an important and even predominant role in food acidulation.
+However, inorganic acids such as phosphoric and carbonic acids (arising from carbon dioxide in solution) often play an important and even predominant role in food acidulation.

-- The organic acids present in foods influence the :
+The organic acids present in foods influence :

-- 1. Flavor (i.e.,tartness), - 2.
-Color (though their impact on anthocyanin and other pH-influenced pigments) - 3. prevent/retard the growth of microorganisms or inhibit the germination of spores; - 4.
-Providing the proper environment for metal ion chelation, an important phenomenon in the minimization of lipid oxidation.
+- flavor (i.e.,tartness) - Color (through their impact on anthocyanin and other pH-influenced pigments) - prevent/retard the growth of microorganisms or inhibit the germination of spores - Providing the proper environment for metal ion chelation, an important phenomenon in the minimization of lipid oxidation

-- Organic acids may present :
+Organic acids may present :